 Gender equality is one of the United Nations Sustainable Development Goals (Goal 5), calling for the elimination of all forms of discrimination against women and girls around the world by 2030.
 In Eni, we have introduced sustainable development projects that promote equal opportunities as a growth factor for the whole community.
 One example is the Halo Trust in Angola, whose “100 Women in Demining” project involves women working to clear minefields, providing them with a helping hand on their path to economic independence.

 To have any real effect, gender equality must involve concrete solutions: it must include opportunities and services that provide truly effective support to women throughout their whole careers.
-An example of this is equal pay, which at Eni currently stands at 98 per cent.
+An example of this is equal pay, which at Eni currently stands at 98 per cent (data refers to Italy, while abroad the percentage rises to 101% for the total pay ratio).

 We also support equal opportunities through initiatives to promote the study of technical and scientific subjects among young women and girls.
 Our aim is to see more and more women in science and technology, with the hope that one day they’ll join us in Eni.